-- Region.

-- and visiting population.

-- To link the area to its immediate hinterland and adjoining communities by restoring connectivity that has been severed by major roads.

-- landscape and climate.

-- To create an environment that promotes / facilitates internal pedestrian and cycle movement meeting the requirements of Smarter Travel.
+- Region. - To create the framework for the development of a sustainable town and three villages with a supporting range of uses for the resident, working and visiting population. - To link the area to its immediate hinterland and adjoining communities by restoring connectivity that has been severed by major roads. - landscape and climate. - To balance the employment, commercial and retail base of Cherrywood with the future residential growth of the Plan Area. - To create an environment that promotes / facilitates internal pedestrian and cycle movement meeting the requirements of Smarter Travel.